yeswanth/react-native-dynamic-tab-view/README.md

 ## Open source check-list
-- [ ] Header should scroll with the fingers
+- [ ] Tab view should scroll with gestures
 - [ ] If there are many headers, then the header should scroll appropriately to that length
 - [ ] GIF showing how the project works
 - [ ] Publishing it in npm